 If you’re worried about coming across as inauthentic or manipulative, stick to topics you’re comfortable with and keep it positive!
 Here are some year-end email ideas:

-- A letter from your Executive Director discussing all your nonprofit accomplished in 2020 and everything you hope to accomplish in 2021 — with generous supporters making it all possible
+- A letter from your Executive Director discussing all your nonprofit accomplished this year and everything you hope to accomplish in the year ahead — with generous supporters making it all possible

-- A happy story from your work in 2020 that demonstrates the kind of work you do
+- A happy story from your work this year that demonstrates the kind of work you do

 - An email focusing on one of your staff members or volunteers and what your nonprofit means to them, why they choose to work or volunteer there, and how important supporters are to the work

-- An infographic detailing your biggest milestones and achievements from 2020 (Need help building an eye-catching infographic?
+- An infographic detailing your biggest milestones and achievements from this year (Need help building an eye-catching infographic?
 Try a free website like Canva!)

-- A video detailing your biggest successes in 2020
+- A video detailing your biggest successes this year

 You don’t have to go maudlin or over-the-top in year-end email appeal … unless that’s your style, of course.
 There are lots of creative ways you can stay true to your nonprofit’s mission and voice while still firmly and directly asking your supporters to donate to your cause.
 You’re just ramping up the urgency and frequency of your appeals for the month of December, not changing your nonprofit’s core messaging or how you relate to donors.